sithor/KCOR/KCOR_Visual_Guide.md

 ![Complete KCOR Illustration](KCOR_complete_methodology_illustration.png)

-This comprehensive view shows all four steps of the KCOR methodology side-by-side, demonstrating how raw mortality data is transformed into the final KCOR risk assessment.
+This comprehensive view shows all four steps of the KCOR method side-by-side, demonstrating how raw mortality data is transformed into the final KCOR risk assessment.

 ## Key Mathematical Formulations